-Pumpkin scones will be forever associated with Lady Florence Bjelke-Petersen, the widow of one of Australia's most notorious politicians.
+Pumpkin scones will be forever associated with Lady Florence Bjelke-Petersen, the wife of one of Australia's most notorious politicians.
 Her recipe is here, but I prefer mine (adjusted over the years) as it has more pumpkin, no sugar, and is easier to make.

 900 g pumpkin, peeled and cut into chunks